WSU-kduncan/f23cicd-CalmWizard890/README-CD.md

 _How to Generate a tag in git/GitHub_
 1. Login into your GitHub account and go to your repository.
-2. Go to the Releases tab in the repository menu and click it choosing create new release.
+2. Go to the Releases tab in the repository menu and click it choosing to create new release.
-3. Fill in revelant information for the release (version tag, a release title and, description of the release).
+3. Fill in relevant information for the release (version tag, a release title and, description of the release).
 4. Publish the release.
 5. You can see the tag created along with the release by looking at the release menu and it is under the tag section.

-_Beahvior of GitHub workflow_
+_Behavior of GitHub workflow_
 - What does it do
-1. In the case of this project it will still build and push a Docker image to my public DockerHub repo like is project 4, but is amedned to now run only when a tag is made and pushed but it now also generates a set of tags from my repo using the docker/metadata-action, and the last but is used to extract and display docker metadata.
+1. In the case of this project it will still build and push a Docker image to my public DockerHub repo like is project 4, but is amended to now run only when a tag is made and pushed but it now also generates a set of tags from my repo using the docker/metadata-action, and the last but is used to extract and display docker metadata.
 - When does a Github Workflow activate
 1. The workflow will run when: a tag is pushed

 _DockerHub Repo Link_
 - [My Public DockerHub Repository](https://hub.docker.com/repository/docker/calmwizard890/my-project-repository/general)